UNESCO Prize for Girls' and Women's Education: Background and purpose

 The Prize contributes to the attainment of the 2030 Sustainable Development agenda, particularly SDG goals 4 on education and 5 on gender equality.
-It also supports UNESCO’s global priorities included in the Medium-term Strategy 2014-2021 and the Gender Equality Action Plan 2014-2021 (GEAP II).

 Nominations

+The UNESCO Prize for Girls' and Women's Education's call for nominations opens every year on, or around 8 March as part of UNESCO's celebration of International Women's Day.
 Nominations are made by Governments of UNESCO Members States via their Permanent Delegation to UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO.
+Self-nominations are not accepted.